Taxation of superannuation in Australia: Taxable income

 The taxable income of a superannuation fund is the fund's assessable income less allowable deductions.
 Assessable income includes concessional (i.e., taxable) contributions received, net investment income and discounted capital gains.
 It does not include exempt income and undeducted contributions.
 Undeducted contributions are those which the employer or the member cannot or has chosen not to claim as a deduction from their respective assessable income.

 Tax rates

 The taxable income of a superannuation fund is taxed at a flat rate of 15%; however, concessional contributions of those members whose taxable income exceeds $300,000 are subject to a rate of 30%.
-In the 2016 federal budget, the government proposed to reduce, effective 1 July 2017, the threshold when the tax rate of 30% comes in to members whose taxable income exceeds $250,000.
+In the 2016 federal budget, the government proposed to reduce, effective from 1 July 2017, the threshold when the tax rate of 30% comes in to members whose taxable income exceeds $250,000.

 In reality, the actual average tax rate can be lower than this, typically around 6.5%, because: